JoanM03/JoanM03.github.io/README.md

 IMPORTANT

 The GoogleInici.html is designed with a resolution of 1366x768 with other resolutions the page breaks.
+Works on google, firefox and edge

 The page Pàgina%20inci.html is designed in 1920x1080 resolution and only works in Firefox.